facebook/react-native/.github/ISSUE_TEMPLATE/bug_report.md

 Describe your issue in detail.
 Include screenshots if needed.
 If this is a regression, let us know.

 ## Reproducible Demo
 Let us know how to reproduce the issue.
 Include a code sample, share a project, or share an app that reproduces the issue using https://snack.expo.io/.
+If you run into android or js build issue, please consider add CI to your project.
+It's very easy, you can refer to https://github.com/react-native-community/ci-sample for how to do this.
-Please follow the guidelines for providing a MCVE: https://stackoverflow.com/help/mcve
+Please follow the guidelines for providing a MCVE: https://stackoverflow.com/help/mcve.